4dummiesLabs/sui-wallet-cleaner/DEPLOYMENT.md

 ## Features

 ### For Users
-1. **Community Votes Button**: Appears in header when wallet is connected
+1. **community review Button**: Appears in header when wallet is connected
    - Shows pending review count
    - Access voting queue
    - Cast votes on submitted objects